tleemann/gaussian_mip/README.md

 **Preliminary code version.
 More documentation and code to be added soon.**

+## Utility Considerations

+To reproduce our experiment on the utility of Membership Inference Private models vs. Differentially Private models, please consider the notebook ``notebooks/UtilityConsiderations.ipynb``.
+To create the utility plot, it is first required to train corresponding models using the script ``train_scripts/train_models_util.sh <dataset>``, which takes a single argument that defines the dataset (currently supported are "adult", "purchase", "cifar10").
+Run the script for all three datasets to recreate the plots.
+Further instructions can be found in the notebook.

 ## Reference
 If you find our work or the ressources provided here useful, please consider citing our work, for instance using the following BibTex entry: